A Quick Guide To MITI / MIDA Manufacturing Licenses

 Manufacturing License threshold

-To qualify for a MIDA Manufacturing License, the manufacturer must fulfil four criteria.
+To qualify for a MIDA Manufacturing License, the manufacturer must fulfil two requirements.

-For full details on how key terms like ‘full time employee’ or ‘shareholders’ funds’ are defined, scroll to the end of MIDA’s official application guidelines.
+For more key terms scroll to the end of MIDA’s official application guidelines.

 Benefits of meeting the threshold